Why Automate This? Exploring Correlations Between Desire for Robotic Automation, Invested Time and Well-Being: Introduction

+We therefore seek to understand if or how these differing experiences affect what activities people prioritize for automation: \begin{itemize}[leftmargin=*] \item \textbf{RQ3-} Do gender-based differences -- in terms of the average time spent on an activity or the feelings associated with performing an activity -- yield differences in desire for robotic automation? \item \textbf{RQ4-} Do income-based differences -- in terms of the average time spent on an activity or the feelings associated with performing an activity -- yield differences in desire for robotic automation? \end{itemize}

 Our study reveals that, while household technologies are often marketed as “time-saving devices”~\cite{bose1984household}, there is no correlation between time spent on an activity and the desire to automate it.
-Instead, lower happiness during an activity strongly predicts a higher desire for robot automation, as does painfulness; sadness and tiredness, interestingly, do not.
-Examining the data by gender, we find that men are more likely to automate activities they are less happy doing, while women favor automating those linked to stress.
-We observe a strong negative correlation between differences in time spent and the desire for robot automation, suggesting that both tend to want to automate activities they spend comparatively less time on.
-Further, for mid-income individuals, the desire for robot automation also correlates negatively with happiness and meaningfulness.
+Instead, lower happiness during an activity strongly predicts a higher desire for robotic automation, as does painfulness; sadness and tiredness do not.
+Psychological theories of affective regulation suggest that individuals are motivated to seek positive experiences and avoid negative ones \cite{kahneman1999well,carver2001self,gross2015emotion}.
+We therefore frame the desire for robotic automation as a form of affective regulation: people may wish to offload activities that are unpleasant, not merely time-consuming.
+Examining the data by gender, we find that men prioritize automating activities they are less happy doing, while women prioritize automating activities that are linked to stress.
+Both men and women prioritize automating activities that they spend comparatively less time on than their counterparts.
+Further, the mid-income group prioritizes automating activities that are experienced as less meaningful.

-Additionally, we open-source all our data, including the B1K survey results, along with an interactive tool for data processing, statistical analysis, and visualization, available on a public website\footnote{\url{robin-lab.cs.utexas.edu/why-automate-this}}.
-ATUS is an impressive and vast source of critical demographic data, yet it is not easy to parse; we hope that our tool lowers the entry bar for others to replicate our results and further use it to guide future robotics research.
+Additionally, we open-source all our data, including the B1K survey results, along with an interactive tool for data processing, statistical analysis, and visualization, available on a public website\footnote{\url{https://robin-lab.cs.utexas.edu/why-automate-this/}}.
+ATUS is a rich source of critical demographic data, yet it is not easy to parse; we hope that our tool lowers the barrier for others to replicate our results and further use it to guide future robotics research.

+\textbf{ Statement of Contributions:} This paper presents the first data-driven investigation into why people wish to automate household tasks, analyzing how time use and emotional experience relate to automation preferences across three large datasets: BEHAVIOR-1K, ATUS, and ATUS-WB.
+Building on prior work that identified what people want robots to do, we provide quantitative analysis exploring the emotional and demographic trends shaping automation preferences, offering insights for designing robots that align with user priorities.
+All data, code, and an interactive tool for dataset exploration and visualization are made publicly available.